chipsalliance/firrtl-spec/spec.md

 ```

 Invalidate statements can be applied to any circuit component of any type.
-However, if the circuit component cannot be connected to, then the statement has no effect on the component.
+This allows the invalidate statement to be applied to any component,
-This allows the invalidate statement to be applied to any component, to explicitly ignore initialization coverage errors.
+to explicitly ignore initialization coverage errors.

 The following example demonstrates the effect of invalidating a variety of circuit components with aggregate types.
 See [@sec:the-invalidate-algorithm] for details on the algorithm for determining what is invalidated.